CoolLamer/smartAss/README.md

 Compilation
 ---
-When you want to compile app `deno tak compile`
+When you want to compile app `deno task compile`
 Then you can run it using ./smartAss and if you add directory where the app is to APP_PATH you can use it everywehre (Atleast on linux)

 Example output: